pickyourtrail_logo

 • Seasonal timings generally run from morning until late afternoon

-After hiking, most travellers stop for lunch with lake views, and honestly, few places in Switzerland offer a more scenic dining backdrop.
+After a hike, most visitors stop for lunch with lake views, and few settings in Switzerland beat this one.

 Best Time to Visit Oeschinen Lake